realA10001986/Time-Circuits-Display/README.md

 ![MQTT connection](img/stamode-mqtt.png)

 The broker's address needs to be configured in the Config Portal.
-The broker can be specified either by domain or IP (IP preferred, spares us a DNS call).
+It can be specified either by domain or IP (IP preferred, spares us a DNS call).
 The default port is 1883.
 If a different port is to be used, append a ":" followed by the port number to the domain/IP, such as "192.168.1.5:1884".

-IF your broker supports protocol version 3.1.1, stick with 3.1.1.
+If your broker supports protocol version 3.1.1, stick with 3.1.1.
 Version 5.0 has no advantages, but more overhead.

 If your broker does not allow anonymous logins, a username and password can be specified.